Considering an Assisted Living Facility in Mexico

 Selection Process

-Here is a checklist that you can consider using while you are researching various options.
+Here is a comprehensive checklist that you can consider using while you are researching various options.
 This will help you have a consistent and thorough process with results that you can refer back to when comparing your short list of options.

 General ObservationsRate 1-10Comments